tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![Activity Log is highlighted in the shortcut menu for the last user.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image15.png "View the Activity Log")

+> **NOTE** These entries will persist after you have deleted the VMs.
+You will need to manually remove them after VM deletion.

 6. In the Azure Portal main menu, select **All Services**, then type **Network**, then select **Network security groups**.

     ![Network security groups is highlighted on the left side of the Azure portal, and paw-1-nsg is highlighted to the right.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image16.png "Select paw-1-nsg")

-7. Select the **paw-1-nsg** network security group.
+7. In the filter textbox, type **paw-1-nsg**, then select the **paw-1-nsg** network security group.

-8. Select **Inbound security rules.** You should now see a set of inbound security rules set up by JIT Access.
+8. Select **Inbound security rules.** You should now see inbound security rules set up by JIT Access.

     ![The first four listed items are highlighted under Inbound security rules.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image17.png "View the inbound security rules set up by JIT Access")